 One of the biggest animal myths I know of is the myth that daddy longlegs are the most venomous spider in the world.
-Well, there are two things wrong with that statement: The first being that even though they are arachnids, they aren’t spiders; they’re more closely related to scorpions than spiders.
-Two, they aren’t even venomous at all.
+Well, there are 2 things wrong with that statement: The first being that even though they are arachnids, they aren’t spiders; they’re more closely related to scorpions than spiders.
+2, they aren’t even venomous at all.
 How’s that for a shocker?
 Mind blown?
 While they are arachnids, they aren’t true spiders.
-They don’t make silk, they have fused body segments, and only two eyes; as opposed to six or eight.
-Read more about these misunderstood creatures.
+They don’t make silk, they have fused body segments, and only 2 eyes; as opposed to 6 or 8.

 First the Stats…

 Length: Up to .9 inch with a leg span of up to 6 inches